victoria-id/victoria_connect_api_documentation/saml2/integration_guide.md

 ### Encrypt SAML2 assertions

-We allow for encryption to be sent in an encrypted form.
-This is not required.
-Since the transport protocol is SSL (https) we do not required this added security.
-If your company requires the assertions the be encrypted, check the box **sign login requests** in the Victoria-ID SAML2 configuration page.
+SAML2 assertions can be sent in encrypted form.
+This is optional.
+Because the transport protocol uses SSL/TLS (`https`), this additional security measure is not required by Victoria-ID.

+If your organisation requires encrypted assertions, select the relevant option on the Victoria-ID SAML2 configuration page.
+The IdP must also be configured to encrypt the SAML2 assertions.

-The IDP should also be configured to encrypt the SAML2 assertion .
-The certificate used for signing is shown and can be downloaded under the section Service Provider certificate details in the Victoria-ID SAML2 configuration page.
+The Service Provider certificate is displayed and can be downloaded from the **Service Provider certificate details** section of the Victoria-ID SAML2 configuration page.

 ---